 Homes for Sale in the Newspaper

-If the home for sale is in the newspaper, it's probably also online at the newspaper's web site with links to the listing.
+If the home for sale is in the newspaper, it's probably also on the paper's website with links to the listing.
+Look it up.

 Homes for Sale in Magazines

 Like newspaper print classifieds, magazine advertising is breathing its last breath.
-Fewer agents put homes for sale in a magazine like they used to because the lead time is too long.
-It can take 30 days to 90 days before a magazine hits newsstands or doorsteps.
+Fewer agents put homes for sale in a magazine than they used to because the lead time is too long.
+It can take 30 to 90 days before a magazine hits newsstands or doorsteps.

 The agents who advertise homes in magazines do so because they hope a buyer will call them.
 If it's long after the home has sold, they don't care.
-You're a living, breathing and eager home buyer.
-Just the kind of person they want to hear from.
+You're a living, breathing, and eager homebuyer—just the kind of person they want.

 Homes for Sale in the Neighborhood

 If the home has an agent's sign in front of it, the home is most likely in MLS.
 But is it for sale?
-It might already be under contract, and there are no sign police who make agents hang pending signs.
+It might already be under contract, and there is no "sign police" who make agents hang pending signs.